-- A. A subcommittee is assigned to review protocols requiring modifications to secure approval. - B. Designated Member Review involves protocol review by at least two LACUC members appointed by the Chair (may include the chair as one of the appointed reviewers) All DMR members see the same document.
-The Designated Review subcommittee will usually consist of the Chair and the Veterinarian unless either is on the protocol. - C. The Designated Review subcommittee may either recommend approval of the protocol, require modifications to secure a recommendation of approval of the protocol, or refer the protocol to the full LACUC for review.
+- a) A subcommittee is assigned to review protocols requiring modifications to secure approval. - b) Designated Member Review involves protocol review by at least two IACUC members appointed by the Chair (may include the chair as one of the appointed reviewers) All DMR members see the same document.
+The Designated Review subcommittee will usually consist of the Chair and the Veterinarian unless either is on the protocol. - c) The Designated Review subcommittee may either recommend approval of the protocol, require modifications to secure a recommendation of approval of the protocol, or refer the protocol to the full IACUC for review.
 When recommending approval all members of the designate member review must be in unanimous agreement of the decision.
 All DMR's review identical versions of the protocol.
-If modifications are requested in the DMR process, all reviewers will see the revised document for decision on approval. - D. Such Designated Review shall be followed by notification of the outcome to the full Committee at the next LACUC meeting and to the Principal Investigator by letter.
-No activity can be initiated until full approval is received from the designated review team and signature of the IO and chairperson are received.
+If modifications are requested in the DMR process, all reviewers will see the revised document for decision on approval.

+- d) Such Designated Review shall be followed by notification of the outcome to the full Committee at the next IACUC meeting and to the Principal Investigator by letter.
+No activity can be initiated until full approval is received from the designated review team and signature of the IO (Robert Fyffe, Vice President for Research and Graduate Studies) and chairperson are received. - How conflicts of interest are handled